pombredanne/centidb/docs/concepts.rst

 Notice what happens when this dictionary is written to the storage engine: we are guaranteed that the dictionary's order will be maintained, and so we can quickly discover the key for a record containing, say, *44* in its *Age* field.
-To find out which person is aged *44*, all required is to look up the entry for *44* in this dictionary, then look up its corresponding value (the original record's key) in the original dictionary.
+To discover which person is aged *44*, all required is to look up the entry for *44* in this dictionary, then look up its corresponding value (the original record's key) in the original dictionary.